BURGUNDY VINTAGES 1990 - 2014

 Red: Much-heralded & eagerly anticipated wines.
 The press, as they often do, were effusive in their praise.
 Were they justified?
 Early days, but these are undeniably impressive wines.
 Sumptuous now & sumptuous in 10 years.
 Tender, plump, rich wines, that will please novices, new world Pinotphiles & Burgundy lovers alike.
 Not as structured or as intense as 2005; much more laid back, easy, succulent & accessible.
 Seductively easy to drink now.
 Try to give a little time to the top growths – they deserve it.

 White: Very ripe, honeyed, practically dense wines.
 Acacia notes.
 Acidity slightly on the low side.
 Medium term wines.
 Fruit is powerful & multi-layered.
 Big wines with lots of natural sugar, which are highly seductive.
 Good?
 Absolutely; the real question is how good?
-May not make old bones but much to look forward to and plenty to satisfy those who like to drink their white Burgundy young.
-Drink before the 2010's, 2008's & 2007's.
+Drink now to 2022.
+Vast majority are ready.
+If you like your white Burgundy to have exotic, opulent, tertiary flavours of melon, honey, spice and hints of marzipan, keep for a further year or two.
+Do bear in mind that very ripe years develop fat, unctuous, slightly exotic nuances.

 Red: Another wet, damp, cool summer.
 However, Sept did the 'trick'.
 Drying north wind plus 3 weeks of sunshine dramatically changed ripeness levels.
 Though the quality is variable in places, some marvelous wines were made where growers dropped grapes that displayed any sign of rot; and there was rot.
 Address is all important in 2008.